Last updated in September 2014

 German engagement in civilian reconstruction and humanitarian aid

 Civilian reconstruction is the focus of German engagement in Afghanistan.
 In pursuance of the “responsible transfer of power” strategy and given the commitments made by the Afghan government at the Afghanistan Conferences in London and Kabul to ensure good governance and fight corruption, the Federal Government has since 2010 increased its civilian aid commitments to an annual EUR 430 million up to 2013.
-At the 2012 Tokyo conference, Germany reaffirmed its funding commitments up to 2016 on the condition that the Afghan government makes progress in implementing reforms.
+At the 2012 Tokyo conference, Germany reaffirmed its funding commitments up to the end of 2016 on the condition that the Afghan government makes progress in implementing reforms.

 With the increase in funding, the Federal Foreign Office has markedly stepped up its political and civil engagement in Afghanistan since 2010.
 The projects launched by the Federal Foreign Office have their rationale in foreign and security policy and are designed to respond quickly, selectively and visibly to Afghanistan’s serious problems.
 Priorities are security sector reform (building an Afghan police force), stabilization projects in the north of the country, which is under German responsibility (including the building of hospitals, schools and airports), capacity building in the administrative and judicial sectors, promoting human rights, cooperation in higher education, the preservation of the country’s cultural heritage and support for the election process.
 Another focus is promoting regional cooperation between Afghanistan, Pakistan and other neighbouring countries as part of the Heart of Asia process, which is important in terms of foreign and security policy.
 In addition, the Federal Foreign Office has provided funding for the Afghan government’s programme for reconciliation and the reintegration of former anti-government forces.